Saxon2771/ICT111-HEHe-MVP/docs/weekly-logbook.md

 5. Document findings and update project documentation.

-# Weekly Venture Logbook

 ## Lab 03: Customer Problem Discovery

 ### What We Completed

-1.
+1. Defined target respondents.
-2.
+2. Prepared customer discovery questions.
-3.
+3. Collected and analyzed initial evidence.

 ### What We Learned About the Problem

-1.
-2.
-3.
+1. Attendance recording consumes valuable class time.
+2. Paper attendance methods are prone to errors.
+3. Users prefer a faster and more accurate solution.

 ### What Evidence We Collected

-- Number of respondents/interviews:
+- Number of respondents/interviews: 10
-- Evidence file:
+- Evidence file: raw-responses.xlsx
-- Key repeated pattern:
+- Key repeated pattern: Attendance checking is slow and inefficient.

 ### What We Changed Based on Evidence

+We refined our project focus toward attendance speed and record accuracy.

 ### Problems or Difficulties

-1.
+1. Finding available respondents.
-2.
+2. Collecting detailed feedback within a limited time.

 ### Evidence of Work

-- GitHub repository link:
+- GitHub repository link: [Insert Link]
-- Customer questions file:
+- Customer questions file: docs/customer-questions.md
-- Raw responses file:
+- Raw responses file: data/raw-responses.xlsx
-- Assumption-evidence table:
+- Assumption-evidence table: docs/assumption-evidence-table.md
-- Commit link:
+- Commit link: [Insert Link]

 ### Plan for Lab 04

-Write how the team will define customer segment, persona, and user stories.
+Create customer personas, define user requirements, and write user stories for the Smart Classroom Attendance System.